tldr-pages/tldr/pages/common/openssl.md

 # openssl

 > OpenSSL cryptographic toolkit.
-> This command also has documentation about its subcommands, e.g. `openssl req`.
+> Some subcommands such as `openssl req` have their own usage documentation.
 > More information: <https://www.openssl.org>.

 - Print a list of available subcommands: